-Our executive compensation program has been designed to motivate, reward, attract, and retain high-caliber management deemed essential to ensure our success.
-The program seeks to align executive compensation with our objectives, business strategy, and financial performance.
-Our compensation objectives are designed to support these goals by delivering competitive salaries, rewarding leadership for delivering on our business strategy, and providing incentive vehicles to connect the executives to the whole Company performance.
-Our compensation programs for our executives have historically been weighted towards rewarding both short- and long-term performance through a mix of cash and incentive unit compensation, providing our executives with an opportunity to share in the appreciation of our business over time.
+Our executive compensation program has been designed to provide a total compensation opportunity to motivate, reward, attract, and retain high-caliber management deemed essential to ensure our success.
+The program seeks to align executive compensation with our objectives and business strategy and direct management's efforts toward the achievement of the Company's financial performance goals.
+Our compensation program for our executives rewards both short- and long-term performance through a mix of cash and equity compensation, providing our executives with an opportunity to share in the appreciation of our business and generation of shareholder value.

-We expect and design our compensation philosophy to reflect the following general principles:
+Our compensation philosophy reflects the following general principles:

-support long-term sustainable business growth through attracting and retaining the most innovative, effective, and engaged leaders;

-- apply consistent principles that support ethical leadership of Arhaus in the highly competitive retail landscape; consider the marketplace, Arhaus performance, and individual contributions when making compensation - create incentives aligned with achievement of the Company's goals to drive long-term sustainable value for all our stakeholders.
+- support long-term sustainable business growth by attracting, retaining and motivating innovative, effective, and engaged leaders; - apply consistent principles that support ethical leadership of Arhaus in the highly competitive retail landscape; - consider the marketplace, Arhaus performance, and individual contributions when making compensation decisions; and - create incentives aligned with achievement of the Company's goals to drive long-term sustainable value for all our stakeholders.

 We have historically maintained an annual cash incentive program providing for payouts based on the achievement of Company performance objectives.
-We have also historically granted incentive units to our executives, which units were exchanged for shares of Class A common stock in connection with the IPO and are subject to the same vesting requirements.
-See "Outstanding Exchanged Shares and Restricted Shares" below.
+Prior to our IPO, we also granted incentive units to our executives, which units were exchanged for restricted shares of Class A common stock or Class B common stock in connection with the IPO.
 These incentive programs were designed to reward achievement of our long-term business objectives while promoting executive retention and reinforcing executive interest in Arhaus and its performance.